De Novo & Novel Device Strategy — Verus FDA

 When a credible 510(k) predicate route isn’t viable, De Novo may be the right path—if you build it the right way.
 We help teams define the risk classification narrative, anticipate special controls, right-size clinical & performance evidence, and use Pre-Sub (Q-Sub) to de-risk FDA expectations before committing major time and capital.

-When De Novo Is the Right Call
+When De Novo is the right call

 • No viable predicate route for indications/technology